realm/SwiftLint/README.md

 There are quite a lot of use cases where using multiple configuration files could be helpful:

-For instance, one could use a team-wide shared SwiftLint configuration while allowing overrrides in each project via a child configuration file.
+For instance, one could use a team-wide shared SwiftLint configuration while allowing overrides in each project via a child configuration file.

 Team-Wide Configuration: